lappsgrid-services/ServiceValidator/docs/components/splitters.md

 - http://vocab.lappsgrid.org/Sentence
 ```

-Let's make this more compact:
+Let's make this more compact (the `b` or `v` in the service column in the table above indicates whether the service runs on the Brandeis or Vassar server):

 service                                 | requires                | produces
 --------                                |----------               |---------